Why has Poland stopped supplying weapons to Ukraine?

 Dr Marina Miron, post doctoral researcher at King’s College London war studies department, said that the parliamentary election in Poland set for 15 October likely also is a factor in the ban announced on Wednesday.

 Poland’s Law and Justice party has stepped up its rhetoric supporting farmers in recent weeks as its election campaign continues ahead of next month’s vote.
 “Poland is in its pre-election stage and needs to ensure domestic support,” she said.

+“Poland is losing its nerve.
+It seems people are starting to get tired of the war, because there has been no breakthrough, there are corruption scandals, and Ukrainian grain imports are damaging the economy.”

 Join our commenting forum